Nargesmohammadi/Bert-Mail-Classification/README.md

 # Bert Mail Classification

 This repository contains code for a spam detection model using BERT (Bidirectional Encoder Representations from Transformers) in TensorFlow.
+BERT is a powerful pre-trained model developed by Google that has achieved state-of-the-art performance on various natural language processing tasks.
 The model is trained on a dataset of spam and ham (non-spam) messages.

 ## Dataset